 You only have to go as far as Beale Street.

 The Withers Collection Museum & Gallery (333 Beale Street) is open Wednesdays and Thursdays, 4-10 p.m.; Fridays and Saturdays, 4-11 p.m. and Sundays, 4-9 p.m.
 (Daytime tours are available for groups of 10 or more by reservation.)

 With a short video on the photographer’s life and more than 90 images on display, plan to spend around an hour.

-Currently, admission is a suggested donation of $5-10.
-Beginning March 1, 2013, admission will be $10 for adults and $7 for children with membership packages at various levels.
+Admission is $10 for adults and $7 for children with membership packages at various levels.